renpy/renpy/sphinx/source/incompatible.rst

     define config.adjust_minimums = False

-An ATL displayable in a screen will now start its animation when it first appears, rather than when the screen itself is shown.
+An ATL displayable will now start its animation when it first appears, rather than when the screen itself is shown.
 To revert this change::

     define config.atl_start_on_show = False